MaxJLerman/node-express-mongodb-bootcamp/natours/README.md

 natours-test
 ```

-To delete a database, type the command "db.dropDatabase()":
+To delete the contents of a database, navigate to the one you want to drop and type the command "db.dropDatabase()":

 ```
 natours-test> db.dropDatabase()